BlockchainInes/SAINT-TROPEZ-ROYAL-YIELD/README.md

-🏰 Saint Tropez Royal Yield
+# 🏰 SAINT TROPEZ ROYAL YIELD VAULT

+> **Repository:** `SAINT-TROPEZ-ROYAL-YIELD`

-Luxury Real Estate Fractionalization Protocol Tokenizing high-end properties in Saint-Tropez for fractional ownership.
+## 💎 Luxury Real Estate Fractionalization Protocol
+**Tokenizing high-end properties in Saint-Tropez for fractional ownership.**

 🌟 Overview
-SaintTropezVault is a secure and compliant ERC-1155 smart contract engineered for the fractionalization of luxury real estate (Real World Assets - RWA).
+SAINT-TROPEZ-ROYAL-YIELD is a secure and compliant ERC-1155 smart contract engineered for the fractionalization of luxury real estate (Real World Assets - RWA).

 The contract allows an Asset Manager to create digital tokens representing ownership shares in high-value properties, while a Security Officer manages investor whitelisting to ensure full regulatory compliance and KYC/AML standards.